lfslucius/Twitter-Data-Extraction-and-Analysis/README.md

 # Project Introduction
 This project aims to score phrases and words based on their “trendiness” on Twitter by processing in three different ways: **data lake**, **data warehouse,** and **streaming message queue**.
 Suppose we choose a phrase and a specific point t in time.
 In that case, the trendiness score is the ratio which is the probability of seeing a phrase in the current minute at t relative to the probability of seeing the same phrase in the minute prior to *t.*

+Our team for this project consists of seven members.
+I took responsible for **scraping and extracting data from twitter API, analyzing trendiness score with Python and SQL in data warehouse and stream, project management.** We separated this project into three milestones and determined the goal for each one.

 # How to read the code